symbol/symbol-docs/source/guidelines/sdk-development.rst

 - `Swagger Codegen instructions <https://github.com/swagger-api/swagger-codegen#development-in-docker>`_

-4. As the typescript generator does not recognize ``enum`` type alias, we need to manually move enum classes into the ``enumsMap`` list.
+4. As the TypeScript generator does not recognize ``enum`` type alias, we need to manually move enum classes into the ``enumsMap`` list.
 You can jump this step if the code generator for your language supports them.

 * Open the generated file ``./nem2-ts-sdk/model/models.ts`` in your favorite editor.
 * Search for line contains ``let enumsMap: {[index: string]: any}``.